major/major.io/content/posts/2020/2020-01-30-my-travel-guide-to-brno.md

 categories:
 - Blog Posts
 date: '2020-01-30'
-description: Brno is a beautiful city in the Czech Republic.
+summary: Brno is a beautiful city in the Czech Republic.
 Learn some travel tips from my experiences as an American in Brno!
 images:
 - images/2020-01-30-brno-skyline.jpg